October 26, 20247 min read

 The backprop algorithm is not the invention.
 Leibniz knew the chain rule in 1675.
 The invention is always the representation, the decision of how to lay your problem onto a differentiable surface in the first place.

 ResNets did not change backprop.
 They changed the computation graph.
 Transformers did not change backprop.
 They changed how tokens attend to each other before the gradient flows.
 AlphaFold did not change backprop.
-It found a way to encode protein geometry such that evolutionary fitness became a differentiable target.
+It found a way to encode protein geometry so that evolutionary fitness became a differentiable target.

 Every major breakthrough in deep learning, when you strip it down, is someone finding a better coordinate system for a problem, a differentiable encoding, a better representation.